What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 • Start with the tofu.
 The hand-cut, fried tofu is genuinely good — crispy outside, soft inside — and works in any bowl combination.

 • Order a Power Bowl for low-carb.
-Skipping the base in favor of double veggies turns the meal into a high-protein, low-carb bowl that vegans and Whole30-style eaters can both share.
+Skip the base in favor of double veggies and the meal turns into a high-protein, low-carb bowl that vegans and Whole30-style eaters can both share.

 • Say “make it vegan” out loud.
-Staff will know to swap fried rice for plain rice, hold any non-vegan sauces, and avoid cross-contact where possible.
+Staff will know to swap fried rice for plain rice, hold any non-vegan sauces, and avoid cross-contact where they can.

 • Don’t assume the gyoza are vegetarian.
-They are pork-filled at every U.S. location.
+They’re pork-filled at every U.S. location.

 • Mix sauces.
 Half teriyaki, half spicy is a popular combo, and both are vegan — a cheap way to add flavor variety to a tofu bowl.

 • Junior bowls are real meals.
-The Junior size is the most affordable way to try the menu and is still substantial — useful if you’re trying TMAD for the first time.
+The Junior size is the most affordable way to try the menu and still fills you up — useful if you’re trying TMAD for the first time.

 Conclusion

 For a fast-casual chain rooted in teriyaki chicken, Teriyaki Madness punches well above its weight for vegetarians and vegans.
 The hand-cut tofu is excellent, the sauces are transparently labeled, and the bowl format makes customization simple.
-If you’re looking for similar Asian-inspired vegetarian options, see what’s vegetarian at Panda Express or what’s vegetarian at Noodles & Company.
-For a broader rundown of how to navigate any restaurant menu meat-free, the master guide to eating vegetarian and vegan at restaurants is the best starting point, and the full restaurants category archive covers nearly every major U.S. chain.
+If you want similar Asian-inspired vegetarian options, see what’s vegetarian at Panda Express or what’s vegetarian at Noodles & Company.
+For a broader rundown of how to navigate any restaurant menu meat-free, start with the master guide to eating vegetarian and vegan at restaurants, and the full restaurants category archive covers nearly every major U.S. chain.
 To find your nearest TMAD, use the official location finder.

 Scroll to Top